-Four-year-old James doesn’t like to play on his own.
+Four-year-old James doesn’t like to play alone.
 “He enjoys Lego and building toys, but even then he seems to want an adult to play with him,” says his frustrated mom, Lori Hogan.
 “He wants to show us his progress every five minutes.”

 It was the same story at his preschool in St. John’s.
 “James was constantly looking to the adults around him for interaction,” says Hogan.
 “He won’t spend a lot of time ‘playing pretend’ by himself.”